GorvGoyl/Autohotkey-Scripts-Windows/README.md

 Method 2:

 - Put `script_autorun_startup.vbs` at startup folder.
-Make sure to put the correct path of your ahk scripts inside that file first.
+Make sure to put the correct path of your ahk scripts in that file first.

 ### Run script as Admin